 This is how we identify the patient and check their eligibility.

 This measure helps ensure taxpayers' dollars go to those who are entitled to them.
 The IME checks the patient’s entitlement arrangements.
 This reduces the number of subsidies paid to ineligible people.
 A person may be ineligible if they’re a visitor from a country without a Reciprocal Health Care Agreement or an illegal immigrant.

 The IME doesn’t change patient entitlements for medications listed on the PBS.

 Proof of eligibility

-Most people only need to provide their Medicare card number when they get prescriptions filled for PBS subsidies medicines.
+Most patients only need to provide their Medicare card number when they get prescriptions filled for PBS subsidised medicines.

 To receive an additional subsidy, concession card holders also have to provide their concession card number.